-Road Bike: This bike is built for speed, so it can be used for racing, but also just for riding around.
+Road bike: This bike is built for speed, so it can be used for racing but also just for riding around.
 It has a lightweight frame and strong yet thin tires that are less than an inch wide.
-If you're planning on sticking to paved bike paths and streets, this could be the bike for you.
+If you're planning on sticking to paved bike paths and streets, then this could be the bike for you.

-Street Bike (City Bike/Granny Bike): These bikes are made more for casually strolling the streets and/or commuting than for serious riding.
-The tires are like those you would find on a road bike but the bike itself is more elongated than your average bike.
+Street bike (aka city bike or granny bike): These bikes are made more for casually strolling the streets and/or commuting than for serious riding.
+The tires are like those you would find on a road bike, but the bike itself is more elongated than your average bike.
 The city bike is very popular in urban areas right now, but they're especially popular in Holland.

-Fit's Tips: I definitely recommend going to a trusty bike shop and riding a bunch of bikes to see what feels best to you.
-Also be sure to pick up a helmet when you buy that shiny new bike - You've got to protect that fabulous brain of yours.
+POPSUGAR Fitness's tips: I definitely recommend going to a trusty bike shop and riding a bunch of bikes to see what feels best to you.
+Also be sure to pick up a helmet when you buy that shiny new bike — you've got to protect that fabulous brain of yours.